mjonjones/Dentist-Vr-Project/README.md

 - Background music taken from [BenSound](https://www.bensound.com/royalty-free-music/track/little-idea) from www.bensound.com
 - Jared Nielson - April 2018 - ReactVR: Audio Spacialization and Click Events with the Sound Component - https://medium.com/@jarednielsen/reactvr-audio-spacialization-and-click-events-with-the-sound-component-4c5e9fd59388
 - The react docs were used with assitence with Conditional Rendering, found [here](https://reactjs.org/docs/conditional-rendering.html)
+- This link was used to help build the React Router and can be found [here](https://github.com/LiuC520/react-vr-router)